SteveGreaves/AstroBinUploader/README.md

 - **MASTER calibration files**: If MASTER calibration files are found, these will be used.
 If the non-MASTER versions of the MASTER files are also found, the non-MASTER versions will be ignored.

-- **Processing of PixInsight's Weighted Batch Pre-processing (WBPP) output**: Then the target is a WBPP directory the script will use the calibrated LIGHT frames as well as any MASTER calibration files found in the directory.
+- **Processing of PixInsight's Weighted Batch Pre-processing (WBPP) output**: When the target is a WBPP directory the script will use the calibrated LIGHT frames as well as any MASTER calibration files found in the directory.
 MASTERLIGHT or processed image files are ignored.

 - **Multiple panel mosaic imaging sessions**: Mosaic imaging sessions are detected from the OBJECT entry in the FITS headers.
 LIGHT frames are processed on a per-panel basis, whilst calibration data is processed per target.
 For this to work correctly the image names (OBJECT in FITS header) must have the format